th2-net/remotehand/Readme.txt

 #action,#wait
 AcceptAlert,5

-Waits <wait> seconds for alert and accept it.
+Waits <wait> seconds for alert dialog to appear and accepts it, i.e. presses OK button.

 DISMISSALERT